ellakoa/postcard-poem/content/posts/washer-woman.md

   but I don’t really know
-  Gales could blow from the east bringing the beast
-  Or blow from the north
-  hurling chill winds forth
+  Gales could blow from the east bringing the beast or blow from the north hurling chill winds forth
   Milder air from the south
   and rain from the west